splunk/public-o11y-docs/get-started/tutorials/k8s-java-metrics-tutorial/about-k8s-java-metrics-tutorial.rst

 To get the most out of this tutorial, you need a basic understanding of Kubernetes.
 You must know how to create and manage Kubernetes components such as deployments, pods, and services.

-You must have the following installed:
+You must install the following components:

+* minikube
-* ``minikube`` and ``kubectl``
+* kubectl
-* Helm version ``3.0.0`` or higher.
+* Helm version 3.0.0 or higher.

-Additionally, you must have your Splunk realm and Splunk Observability Cloud access token to deploy the Splunk Distribution of OpenTelemetry Collector.
+Additionally, you must have your Splunk Observability Cloud realm and access token to deploy the Splunk Distribution of OpenTelemetry Collector.
 For more information, see :ref:`admin-org-tokens`.

 .. raw:: html